daringer/asus-fan/README.md

 **THANKS TO**:
 --------------
-- To Felipe Contreras (felipec) for providing the initial version (https://gist.github.com/felipec/6169047) -To Markus Meissner (daringer) for the asus_fan version with "thermal" interface - the hwmon version is a port of that one
+- To Felipe Contreras (felipec) for providing the initial version (https://gist.github.com/felipec/6169047)
+- To Markus Meissner (daringer) for the asus_fan version with "thermal" interface - the hwmon version is a port of that one